jaspector

 Goshen Township provides separate residential and commercial permit requirement documents.
 Clermont County lists additions, decks, detached structures, demolitions, roofing, pools, signs, siding, retaining walls, and similar work as permit-triggering

-Typical processing time is Clermont County plan review goal: 10 to 15 business days residential; 15 to 30 business days commercial.
+Building permit processing times in Goshen Township, OH typically run Clermont County plan review goal: 10 to 15 business days residential; 15 to 30 business days commercial.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Goshen Township, OH.
 The following work is generally exempt: Fences 6 feet or lower do not require a building permit; Qualifying agricultural structures may be exempt if not primarily retail or commercial and supported by zoning approval.
 Note: No Goshen-specific exempt-work list was identified on the reviewed township page.
 Where Clermont County is the building authority, the county exemption list applies.
+When in doubt, confirm with the local building department before starting work.